Montgomery County vs. the FCC: How One Community Challenged “5G First, Safety Second” Policy

 At the time, the FCC had an open inquiry (launched in 2013) asking whether its exposure limits should be updated.
 Yet it had never completed that inquiry—even as it pushed forward unprecedented levels of wireless densification in its 5G small cell fast track rules.

-Montgomery County argued that federal law requires science to come before mass deployment—not after.
-In its brief, the County’s lawyers delivered a powerful message:
+Montgomery County argued that federal law requires science and public health to come before mass deployment—not after.
+In its brief, the County’s lawyers stated:

 “If the new 5G environment poses health risks, any prior rollout will have potentially injured citizens…including children.
 Such a result would be unconscionable.”